Apple M1 Max vs Xeon Gold 5217

 Technologies and extensions

-Technological solutions and additional instructions supported by Xeon Gold 5217 and Apple M1 Max.
+Technological solutions and additional instructions supported by Xeon Gold 5217 and M1 Max.
 You'll probably need this information if you require some particular technology.

 Instruction set extensionsIntel® SSE4.2, Intel® AVX, Intel® AVX2, Intel® AVX-512no data